 At Children’s National, we understand that families have many questions about their child’s heart condition and care.
 Your care providers may offer specific resources, but we also have online resources available to answer your questions and connect you with the information you need.

-Our Child Life Specialists are specially trained and certified to help children, adolescents, and families understand and cope with illness, treatment, and hospitalization.
+Child Life Specialists at Children's National are trained and certified to help children, adolescents and families with psychological and emotional support during outpatient and inpatient visits.

-Our Parent Navigator Program informs, educates, supports, and empowers families to be strong partners with providers in advocating for their child’s medical, educational, and social well-being.
+Our Parent Navigator Program informs, educates, supports and empowers families to be strong partners with providers in advocating for child’s medical, educational and social well-being.

 The Heart Institute has dedicated social workers to support families of children receiving cardiac care.

 Children’s National offers various support groups for families to exchange helpful information, provide solace to one another and offer tips to help in caring for their children.